LucasHrqc/LucasHrqc/README.md

 ##
 <h3> About me </h3>

-- 🔭 I’m currently working on Front-end VueJs and Back-end PHP application for EZBZ Software.
+- 🔭 I’m currently working on a CRM application with Vue3.js and PHP8.1 + Laravel 9 stack for EZBZ Software Startup.
+Throughout the year I had the opportunity to implement many functionalities, libraries and APIs mainly in frontend.
-- 🌱 I’m currently learning Vue 3, PHP and Laravel Framwork.
-Also starting with React.
+- 🌱 Looking forward to improve my skills in Vue 3, PHP and Laravel Framework and excited to learn new tecnologies and tools such as React.js, Tailwind, Next.js, Python and others.
+- Dealt with: Google Maps API, Swiper.js, Aos.js, Stripe.js, FullCalendar, Youtube API, CKEditor.
+- Implemented: SelectOptions, Datepicker, PHPMailer sender, Leads founder with GMaps and etc.
 - 📫 How to reach me: lucas.hrqc@gmail.com
 - ⚡ Fun fact: I graduated in Chemical Engineering.